 Commodore Gill: Yes, well, we'll go into the symptoms later.
 Meanwhile, I take it you're either keen on him, or still hungry.

-Charlotte Inwood: Detectives!
-After all, what are they?
-Just policemen with smaller feet!
+Charlotte Inwood: You can stand just so much of detectives!
+After all, they are only policemen with smaller feet!

 Mrs. Gill: Nonsense!
 Next you'll be telling me that this Mr. Smith, or whatever his name is, is a real, live detective!